MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-ita-customer-information.md

 ### Configure channel components

-> [!WARNING]
+> [!IMPORTANT]
-> You should only implement the steps that are described in this section if you are using Commerce version 10.0.28 or earlier.
-Starting with version 10.0.29, all required Commerce channel components for Italy are enabled out of the box.
-If you are using Commerce version 10.0.28 or earlier and are migrating to Commerce version 10.0.29 or later, you must follow the steps in [Migrate to Commerce version 10.0.29 or later](./emea-fra-fi-deployment.md#migrate-to-commerce-version-10029-or-later).
+> You should implement the steps that are described in this section only if you're using Microsoft Dynamics 365 Commerce version 10.0.28 or earlier.
+As of version 10.0.29, all required Commerce channel components for Italy are enabled out of the box.
+If you're using Commerce version 10.0.28 or earlier and are migrating to Commerce version 10.0.29 or later, you must follow the steps in [Migrate to Commerce version 10.0.29 or later](./emea-fra-fi-deployment.md#migrate-to-commerce-version-10029-or-later).

 To make the functionality that is specific to Italy available, you must configure extensions for commerce channel components.
 For more information, see the [Deployment guidelines](#deployment-guidelines) section later in this article.